 Maggi, a product of Nestle, is a very well-known brand for its instant noodles in India since 1983.
 It had been the best-selling brand for instant noodles in India for over 30 years, and took many twists and turns in its journey to success.

-As India’s most favorite noodles that take only two minutes to cook when there is a time shortage for making a wholesome meal or just a quick snack to curb the cravings, the Maggi noodles are doubtlessly one of the most famous products.
+As India’s most favorite noodles that take only two minutes to cook, Maggi has become a household name.
+When there is a time shortage for making a wholesome meal or just a quick snack to curb the cravings, the Maggi noodles are doubtlessly one of the most famous products.

 So let’s begin by learning a little more about the company.

-Maggi 2-Minute Masala Noodles is fortified with iron which will now provide customers 15 percent of their daily iron requirement.
+Maggi 2-Minute Masala Noodles is fortified with iron which will now provide customers with 15 per cent of their daily iron requirement.

 MAGGI NOODLES is a segment of about 70 percent of urban households in India and with more than 2.5% Bio serves that are utilized by people every year, it can be an ideal carrier of iron fortification and thus contribute to filling the iron deficiency gap.
 With this objective, Maggi added Goodness of Iron in every packet.